Highett (West) - Cheltenham

 AreaSearch assessment of residential development activity positions Highett (West) - Cheltenham among the top 25% of areas assessed nationwide

-Highett (West) - Cheltenham has received approximately 153 dwelling approvals annually over the past five financial years, totalling 766 homes.
-As of FY26, 12 approvals have been recorded.
-On average, one person has moved to the area for each dwelling built between FY21 and FY25, indicating that supply is meeting or exceeding demand.
-The average construction value of new homes is $496,000, suggesting a focus on premium properties.
+Highett West-Cheltenham has received approximately 153 dwelling approvals per year over the past five financial years, totalling 766 homes.
+As of FY26, there have been 15 approvals recorded.
+On average, about one person moves to the area annually for each dwelling built between FY21 and FY25.
+This suggests that supply is meeting or exceeding demand, offering greater buyer choice while supporting potential population growth above projections.

 Frequently Asked Questions - Development